protosmiths/StormShutters/README.md

  to describe a new shutter.
 After the first shutter has been defined, the example shutter will be replaced by it.
 One should repeat this operation until all the shutters in the design have been defined.

- ### Cut Panel
+ ### Cut Sheet

  ![](https://github.com/protosmiths/StormShutters/blob/master/CutPanelSnap.png)

  Now that the shutters have been defined it is time for the main reason for the program.
-The concept behind the program is to virtually determine how to cut up the blank panels to fill in all the shutter layers.
-As discussed above the upper left panel in the Avail window is a blank panel.
-Initially, this is the only panel available.
-Because more windows are wider than a panel width, we normally make the outside layers horizontal.
+The concept behind the program is to virtually determine how to cut up the blank sheets to fill in all the shutter layers.
+As discussed above the upper left sheet in the Sheet window is a blank sheet.
+Initially, this is the only sheet available.
+Because more windows are wider than a sheet width, we normally make the outside layers horizontal.
 One rotates the panels to change the core orientation using the Rot button.
 The program will snap to points (corners).
 One should grab the panel to be cut at a corner and drag it close to a corner on the shutter.
 Note the mouse pointer in the corner of the panel.
 When one releases the mouse, the panel will snap to the corner.

  ![](https://github.com/protosmiths/StormShutters/blob/master/CutPanelAfter.png)

- Now that the panel to be cut is in position, one can click the Cut button.
-When one cuts a section from the blank panel a new panel will be added to the available panels.
-Now that panel is available to have sections cut out of it.
+ Now that the sheet to be cut is in position, one can click the Cut button.
+When one cuts a section from the blank sheet a new panel will be added to the available sheets.
+Now that sheet is available to have sections cut out of it.
 Note the red line.
-It indicates the edge of the panel where clamps might be placed when it is on the Shopbot.
-The plan is to avoid this are when drawing with the pen allowing the clamps to be placed at any position.
-If there is a cut the the edge, it will be indicated by a line drawn up to the keep out region.
+It indicates the edge of the sheet where clamps might be placed when it is on the Shopbot.
+The plan is to avoid this area when drawing with the pen allowing the clamps to be placed at any position.
+If there is a cut to the edge, it will be indicated by a line drawn up to the keep out region.
 One can move the clamps before cutting so that the knife won't hit them.

  ## Design

  The Storm Shutter program is based on 5 panels which act as floating windows.
-The panels are called Main, Avail, CNC, 3D and Entry.
-The Main panel is used to display and work with a given shutter.
-The Avail panel shows the 4 x 8 coroplast panels.
+The panels are called Shutter, Sheet, CNC, 3D and Entry.
+The Shutter panel is used to display and work with a given shutter.
+The Sheet panel shows the 4 x 8 coroplast sheets.
- One can see and select a panel to be cut for a layer on a shutter.
-The CNC panel shows the individual panels with the designs that the Shopbot will draw and cut.
-It has an export bvutton which will generate and export Shopbot code.
+ One can see and select a sheet to be cut for a layer on a shutter.
+The CNC panel shows the individual sheets with the designs that the Shopbot will draw and cut.
+It has an export button which will generate and export Shopbot code.
 It also has a button to simulate the Shopbot.
 The 3D panel is where the Shopbot simulation runs.
 The entry panel is used for entry dialogs.
  It allows for user input.

- NOTE: In this document, the word panel has two meanings.
-One it is used for display windows.
-That usage preceded the second.
-Code for panels had been written before.
-The seccond use is for the coroplast panels.
-I tried to think of an alternate word, but the industry calls them panels.
-Using a different word didn't feel like it would make things clearer.

- Each javascript file has an IIFE (Immediately Invoked Function Expression) which creates a global object to encapsulate it functionality.
+ Each javascript file has an IIFE (Immediately Invoked Function Expression) which creates a global object to encapsulate its functionality.

  ### ss_tools.js